Memorial Hall (Delaware State): History

-Facilities & Design
+Facilities and design

 Memorial Hall is a relatively small and simple venue by Division I standards.
 It features bleacher-style seating on all four sides of the court, with an official capacity of 1,800 spectators.
 The design is often likened to a large high school gymnasium – there is no true concourse, and upon entry one steps directly into a corner of the arena.

-Key Features and Amenities

 A standard NCAA hardwood floor (named Bayhealth Court under a corporate partnership) is used for basketball and volleyball games.
 Seating consists of tiered bench bleachers without individual chair-back seats, creating an intimate but utilitarian environment.

 The arena houses home and visiting locker rooms and doubles as a training hub for DSU athletics.
 In fact, the university’s main strength & conditioning center for athletes is located inside Memorial Hall.
 However, many facilities are dated or small; an architectural study in 2016 noted the need for enlarged locker rooms and VIP spaces to modernize the arena.

 Permanent concessions are minimal.
 A review in 2022 noted no fixed concession stands – only a simple table offering basic items (hot dogs, snacks, drinks) – and advised fans to eat before or after games.
 Restroom and lobby areas are limited, consistent with the building’s age and original design.
 There is a scoreboard and PA system, but otherwise few frills.

 Overall, Memorial Hall’s layout and amenities are quite basic, which contributes to a loud, close-quarters atmosphere but also some discomfort for spectators.
 The crowd is essentially “on top of” the court, which can energize games but leaves little space for concourses or circulation.
 The small capacity means the gym can fill up quickly; on some occasions students have been turned away once the venue reached capacity.